alee6409/img_harmony_zy/README.md

 # img_harmony_zy
-train your yolov3 with your images.
+train yolov3 with your images.

 detect_zy.py is a detect file(run file)